How Can Office Screens Help Acoustics in the Workplace?

 Office Partitions Can Help Reduce Sound

 Research shows that noise in offices can distract workers and reduce productivity and accuracy of work.
-Introducing office screens to a workplace can help reduce sound by either blocking or absorbing it.
+Introducing office furniture partitions to a workplace can help reduce sound by either blocking or absorbing it.
 The best quality screens, such as our Premium Acoustic Office Screen range, do both.

 Sound can be controlled in two ways: